Yuya Uemura: Just 5 Guys / Just 4 Guys (2023–2025)

 On October 9, 2023, at Destruction, Uemura made his return to NJPW, teaming with Taichi and Douki against House of Torture, thus becoming the newest member of Just 5 Guys.
 In November later that year, Uemura teamed with Taichi, in the World Tag League.
 The duo finished the tournament with 8 points, failing to advance to the semi-finals.
 Following the tournament's conclusion, Uemura began a feud with former Young Lion Dojo stablemate Yota Tsuji, who had also returned from his excursion and had since joined Los Ingobernables de Japon.
 The feud began when Uemura pinned Tsuji in a tag-team match.
 Due to this a singles match between the two men was set for Wrestle Kingdom 18.
-On January 4, 2024 at Wrestle Kingdom, Uemura defeated Tsuji.
+On January 4, 2024, at Wrestle Kingdom, Uemura defeated Tsuji.
 On February 24 at The New Beginning in Sapporo, Uemura was defeated by Tsuji in a Hair vs. Hair match.
 Uemura then participated in his first G1 Climax tournament, where he was placed in B-block.
 However, Uemura suffered an injury during the tournament, forcing him to withdraw.

-On February 11, 2025 at The New Beginning in Osaka, Uemura returned from injury, coming to the aid of Taichi from an attack by former Just 5 Guys member Sanada.
-Uemura would go on to defeat Sanada twice in the New Japan Cup in March and at Sakura Genesis in April.
+On February 11, 2025, at The New Beginning in Osaka, Uemura returned from injury, coming to the aid of Taichi from an attack by former Just 5 Guys member Sanada.
+Uemura would go on to defeat Sanada twice, first time in the New Japan Cup in March and second time at Sakura Genesis in April.